 Liquidity risk arises from lack of correlation between cash flow from operations and financial commitments.
-Management considers the liquidity risk as low.
-As of balance sheet date, the Company held current assets of USD 303.8 million, of which cash and cash equivalents represents USD 70.0 million, and current liabilities of USD 730.1 million, of which debt to subsidiaries represents USD 630.6 million.
-As of 31 December 2017, TGS considers the liquidity risk to be low.
+As of the balance sheet date, the Company held current assets of USD 242.0 million, of which cash and cash equivalents represents USD 35.9 million, and current liabilities of USD 654.4 million, of which debt-to-subsidiaries represents USD 538.8 million.
+As of 31 December 2018, TGS considers the liquidity risk to be low.